pfbrowning/ng-radio/README.md

     - Fix non-configurable errors
     - Enable strictPropertyInitialization
     - Enable noImplicitAny
+  - Refactor LoggingService as desired
+    - Genericize logging providers with a contract interface
+    - Simplify logic
   - App-wide code review & refactor based on things learned since writing what we have thus far
   - Improve test coverage
   - Research to decide whether to utilize NX